rust-lang/book/nostarch/chapter17.md

 the same method on the value in the `state` field of `Option` and set the new value of the `state` field to the result.
-If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see the “Macros” section in Chapter 19).
+If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see “Macros” on page XX).

 By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking as full advantage of Rust’s strengths as we could.
-Let’s look at some changes we can make to the `blog` crate that can make invalid states and transitions into compile time errors.
+Let’s look at some changes we can make to the `blog` crate that can make invalid states and transitions into compile-time errors.

 #### Encoding States and Behavior as Types